bcgsc/ntEdit/README.md

-	-i,	maximum number of insertion bases to try, range 0-5, [default=4] -d,	maximum number of deletions bases to try, range 0-5, [default=5] -x,	k/x ratio for the number of kmers that should be missing, [default=5.000] -m,	mode of editing, range 0-2, [default=0]
+	-i,	maximum number of insertion bases to try, range 0-5, [default=4] -d,	maximum number of deletions bases to try, range 0-5, [default=5] -x,	k/x ratio for the number of kmers that should be missing, [default=5.000] -y, 	k/y ratio for the number of editted kmers that should be present, [default=9.000] -c,	cap for the number of base insertions that can be made at one position, [default=k*1.5] -m,	mode of editing, range 0-2, [default=0]
-			0: best substitution, or first good indel starting from substitution base
+			0: best substitution, or first good indel
-			1: best substitution, or best indel starting from substitution base
+			1: best substitution, or best indel
-			2: best edit overall (suggest that you reduce i and d for performance) -y, 	k/y ratio for the number of editted kmers that should be present, [default=9.000] -v,	verbose mode (-v 1 = yes, default = 0, no)
+			2: best edit overall (suggestion that you reduce i and d for performance) -v,	verbose mode (-v 1 = yes, default = 0, no)

 	--help,		display this message and exit
 	--version,	output version information and exit
-Report bugs to rwarren@bcgsc.ca

 </pre>